Thiongos/PLPBasicGitAssignment/README.md

 Task 4: Connecting to GitHub

 6. Link Your Local Repository to GitHub:
-   - Copy the HTTPS or SSH URL of your GitHub repository.
+   - Copy the HTTPS URL of your GitHub repository.
 You can find this on the GitHub repository page.
-   - Link your local repository to the remote GitHub repository using (git remote add)
+   - Link your local repository to the remote GitHub repository using (git remote add https://github.com/Thiongos/PLPBasicGitAssignment.git)

 Task 5: Making Changes